 Age is not always a factor, but it’s a good place to start, other areas such as general wear and tear, and their shape when hoisted should all be taken into consideration.

 We suggest you get them checked over by people in the know, and perhaps even have them laundered.
 This will make sure all the salts and air pollutants are removed from the sails and that they are dry and ready for winter storage.
 Having your sails laundered means any maintenance can be done by checking the luff rope and leach lines, the head, tack and clew, and any hanks if applicable.
 Winter checks and laundering increase the longevity of sails and identify any issues that may stop you from going sailing next time you go down to the boat.

 If I was to buy new sails where do I start?

 Sails are an investment and when you have time on your side in the "off" season it's good to review your options to help you achieve your sailing goals.
-Whether that be the Rolex Fastnet Race 2019, offshore, around the cans, double-handed or crusing along the coast, now is the time to ask yourself if your sail inventory will keep you competitive through the wind range and angles and help you get the most of your boat next season.
+Whether that be the Rolex Fastnet Race 2019, offshore, around the cans, double-handed or cruising along the coast, now is the time to ask yourself if your sail inventory will keep you competitive through the wind range and angles and help you get the most out of your boat.